darren1998s/darren1998s.github.io/tfi_files/matplotlib/Basic Plotting using MatplotLib.md

 ```python
 import matplotlib.pyplot as plt
 ```
 Supposed that we would like to make a plot between 2 variables, we would required the usage of two arrays.
 For this example, we would have array X and Y containing three variables each.
+The image generated on the right showcase the points generated from the arrays of the two variables which gives their cartisan co-ordinates.
 ```python
 x = [1,2,3]
 y = [1,2,3]